 - Hermès Birkin: According to Baghunter, the Birkin bag outpaced both the S&P 500 and the price of gold in 35 years between 1980 – 2015.
 The annual return on a Birkin during this time was 14.2%, compared to the S&P average of 8.7% a year and gold -1.5%.
 However, due to the limited production of Birkins, these bags can be extremely difficult to get hold of in the first place – the wait can even be years.

 - Chanel Classic Flap: The classic flap bag is considered one of the most timeless bag styles from the brand.
 As it is a Chanel classic, the bag has seen huge price increases in recent years.
 Chanel does not only pump up the prices once a year but sometimes even twice during the same year.
-For example, the price of the Jumbo Classic Flap has hiked from $2,695 in 2009 to $7,100 in 2020 – this is a massive increase of 163% within just 11 years!
+For example, the price of the Medium Classic Flap has hiked from $5,800 in 2019 to $10,400 in 2023.
+This means that the price has nearly doubled in just 4 years!

 In the world of watches, there are some timeless pieces worth investing in that will look good on your wrist while appreciating value.
 Here are some examples of luxury watch brands that are consistently sought-after and thus worth investing in: